 Using SSO with the Cisco WebEx and Cisco WebEx Meeting applications

 One of the goals of the Cisco WebEx services is to provide comprehensive management of user identities for an organization.
-User identity management involves providing secure mechanisms for passing credentials and related information between different websites that have their own authorization and authentication systems.
+User identity management involves providing secure mechanisms for authentication and authorization.
 These mechanisms facilitate ease of use and policy controls based on the user’s role and group affiliations inside the organization.

 Additionally, employees leaving an organization do not have to be explicitly disabled in external administration tools.
-As soon as they are removed from the customers IAM system, they will not be able to authenticate against any of the Cisco WebEx services.
+As soon as they are removed from the customers IAM system, they are not able to authenticate against any of the Cisco WebEx services.

 |Top of Page|